acc-trainings/SpringBoot-OpenShift-Training/README.md

 <kbd>![pic1](https://github.com/acc-trainings/SpringBoot-OpenShift-Training/blob/5.DevOps-CICD/Images/4.Jenkinsfile_Changes/pic1.png)</kbd>

-* Replace the “main” with the branch name you have created which is “acctrainings-initialname”.
-For this demo purpose, it would be “acctrainings-ketan”
+* Replace the “main” with the branch name you have created which is “customer-api-initialname”.
+For this demo purpose, it would be “customer-api-ketan”

 <kbd>![pic2](https://github.com/acc-trainings/SpringBoot-OpenShift-Training/blob/5.DevOps-CICD/Images/4.Jenkinsfile_Changes/pic2.png)</kbd>